vpdb/agent/ARCHITECTURE.md

 VPDB Agent displays data from VPDB such as release names, authors, dates and thumbnails.
 Data is fetched from VPDB when identifying a release and saved in a local database based on LiteDB.
 The data is the same as received from VPDB and therefore acts as a cache.

-Data from this cache is only used to display richer content in the UI, i.e. Games in the cache won't show up in Global Games unless there exists a Mapping for it (see next section).
+Data from this cache is only used to display richer content in the UI, i.e. games in the cache won't show up in Global Games unless there exists a Mapping for it (see next section).

 When VPDB Agent is running, updates from VPDB are pushed directly to the client.
 When starting up, VPDB Agent checks for updates.

 ## Mapping

 When linking local data to VPDB, VPDB Agent needs a way of persisting that mapping in a transparent way.
-For that, it creates a `vpdb.json` file in every system folder.
+For that, it creates a `vpdb.json` file in every system's `database` folder.
 Such a file looks something like this:

 ```json
 {